ros-wg-delib/.github/profile/README.md

-Welcome to the github organization of the ROS Delibeation Working Group Please refer to our [documentation](https://docs.google.com/document/d/13TCHp3ycbDa2agGs0SjP3CpTllUeguAcXqih5LlCVDg) for all the info you need to participate.
+Welcome to the github organization of the ROS Deliberation Working Group Please refer to our [documentation](https://docs.google.com/document/d/13TCHp3ycbDa2agGs0SjP3CpTllUeguAcXqih5LlCVDg) for all the info you need to participate.

 <img src="https://github.com/ros-wg-delib/.github/raw/main/logo.png" width="200" />